naszilla/tabzilla/TABZILLA_README.md

 OpenML distinguishes tasks from datasets, where tasks are specific prediction tasks associated with a dataset.
 For our purposes, we will be using OpenML tasks to obtain datasets for training and evaluation.

 We use the OpenML API.
 [Here](https://openml.github.io/openml-python/develop/examples/30_extended/tasks_tutorial.html) is a tutorial on OpenML tasks, including listing tasks according to a series of filters.
-We will use the benchmark suites as a start, especially the [OpenML-CC18](https://openml.github.io/openml-python/develop/examples/20_basic/simple_suites_tutorial.html#openml-cc18).
+A good resource are benchmark suites, such as the [OpenML-CC18](https://openml.github.io/openml-python/develop/examples/20_basic/simple_suites_tutorial.html#openml-cc18).
+However, note that OpenML-CC18 tasks have already been imported into the repository.

 #### Step 1: Identifying the dataset